-Retrospective 2018 | 10 Successes for Langlois’ Transactional Group
+Retrospective 2018 | 10 Success for Langlois’ Transactional Group

 In 2018 Langlois was the law firm of choice of several major organizations for their mergers & acquisitions-related transactions.
-The transactional group at Langlois assisted important groups of businesses as well as foreign multinationals with several major projects, including strategic acquisitions, financings and equity investments.
+Langlois’ transactional group assisted important groups of businesses as well as foreign multinationals with several major projects, including strategic acquisitions, financings and equity investments.
 It was an interesting and active year rich in challenges for Langlois’ transactional group!

 Retrospective of Langlois’ 10 Most Representative Mergers & Acquisitions Mandates of 2017

-The expertise of Langlois lawyers in the areas of technology, transportation, intellectual property, labour law, Northern development, environmental law and real estate law was called upon in several major and impactful mergers and acquisitions files that the firm handled in 2017.
+The expertise of Langlois Lawyers in the areas of technology, transportation, intellectual property, labour law, Northern development, environmental law and real estate law was called upon in several major and impactful mergers and acquisitions files that the firm handled in 2017.